 Inside, Jude’s wife, Marge, played by Becky Ann Baker, serves tea.
 The two have been living here for 20 years ever since Loeb bought the place.
 Before that, Marge was a nurse at Arkham and Jude was working on the railroad all the live long day.
 Okay, he doesn’t say all the live long day, but he might as well have.

-So why are these three random men here?
-Jim says they’ve come for an inspection due to Loeb’s concerns about security.
+Jim says they’ve come for an inspection due to Loeb’s security concerns.
 This couple heard nothing about it, though.
 Odd that they didn’t get a letter.
-They should have gotten a letter.
 Marge wants to see some ID.
 Also, Penguin doesn’t look like a cop, but he’s secretly undercover.
 Some rattling noises upstairs get everyone’s attention.
 Jim and Bullock decide to continue the inspection, so Marge goes to get the keys.

 She returns with a shotgun, which looks very different from keys.
 A quick shootout ends with Bullock putting a bullet in Jude’s shoulder, while Marge somehow manages to knock herself out.
 Anyway, Jim and Harvey head to the attic.